How Much Vitamin B12 Should I Take? A Comprehensive B12 Dosage Guide

 Who Might Need More B12?

-• Digestive Disorders and Surgeries: Conditions like pernicious anemia eliminate intrinsic factor, a stomach protein vital for B12 absorption.
-Crohn’s disease, celiac disease, small intestinal bacterial overgrowth (SIBO), and gastric bypass or sleeve surgeries also impair uptake.
+- Digestive Disorders and Surgeries: Conditions like pernicious anemia cause the body to fail to produce intrinsic factor Crohn’s disease, celiac disease, small intestinal bacterial overgrowth (SIBO), and gastric bypass or sleeve surgeries may also impair uptake.

-• Medication Interactions: Long-term use of metformin (for diabetes) and proton pump inhibitors (PPIs) or H2-blockers (for acid reflux) can lower B12 absorption.
+- Medication Interactions: Long-term use of metformin (for diabetes) and proton pump inhibitors (PPIs) or H2-blockers (for acid reflux) can lower B12 absorption.
 Regular monitoring and supplementation may be necessary.

-• Chronic Alcohol Use: Alcohol disrupts stomach lining integrity and can hinder B12 absorption over time.
+- Chronic Alcohol Use: Alcohol disrupts stomach lining integrity and can hinder B12 absorption over time.

-• Others: Autoimmune conditions, HIV, and some genetic variations affecting B12 metabolism can also increase needs.
+- Others: Autoimmune conditions, HIV, and some genetic variations affecting B12 metabolism can also increase needs.

 Signs You May Not Be Getting Enough